-The Kerala High Court on Monday, 1 June, refused to grant an interim stay on the ED investigation into the financial dealings of CMRL.
+The division bench of Kerala High Court on Monday, 1 June, reserved its verdict in the appeal to issue an interim stay on the ED investigation into the financial dealings of CMRL, after hearing arguments from both sides.

 The raid